wsvincent/awesome-django/README.md

 ### Logging
 - [django-guid](https://github.com/JonasKs/django-guid) - Inject a GUID (Correlation-ID) into every log message in a Django request.
+- [DRF-API-Logger](https://github.com/vishalanandl177/DRF-API-Logger) - An API Logger for your Django Rest Framework project.

 ### Models
 - [django-fakery](https://github.com/fcurella/django-fakery) - An easy-to-use implementation of Creation Methods for Django, backed by Faker.